Building Office Frequent Questions

 How do I become a licensed Contractor?

-In order to qualify to be a licensed contractor, you must show proof of experience in the particular trade you are interested in being licensed.
 You must first register through the State of Florida, Department of Business and Professional Regulations at www.myfloridalicense.com

 What Building Codes does Osceola County enforce?